konveyor/tackle-test-generator-cli/doc/ui/tkltest_ui_config_options.md

 that require other types of data could restrict the crawler's exploration of the app.

 The form data specification is provided in TOML format in a particular schema.
-For an example specification, see the [form data spec for sample Petclinic webapp](../../test/ui/data/petclinic/tkltest_ui_formdata_config.toml).
+For an example specification, see the [form data spec for the Petclinic webapp](../../test/ui/data/petclinic/tkltest_ui_formdata_config.toml).

 For each form, you need to specify a table with the form name `[forms.<form name>]`.
 In the table of each form, you specify a list of input data for different fields.
 For each field,